Skip to content

 You can see that two pairs of people above have Met Before.

-The second pair have chosen to meet each other, and so we score them normally.
+• The second pair have a score of 67 due to the MustMeet preference made in this event, and so we score them normally.